ClaudioLutz/JobSearchAI/Documentation.md

    - Ensure the `settings.json` file is correctly configured
    - Check that the ScrapeGraph AI library is installed
    - Look for error messages in the scraper logs

+5. **Motivation Letter Generation Issues**:
+   - Verify that the ScrapeGraph AI library is installed correctly
+   - Check that the OpenAI API key is correctly set in `process_cv/.env`
+   - Ensure the job URL is valid and accessible
+   - Check the `motivation_letter_generator.log` file for detailed error messages
+   - If web scraping fails, the system will fall back to using pre-scraped data
+   - If the generated letter lacks specific job details, check if the job website structure has changed

 ### Debugging